trlinkin/trlinkin-noop/README.md

 The outcome of the usage in the example above will be equivalent to setting `noop => true` as a default for each resource.
 None of the resources in `Class['ssh']` will be enforced.

+For granular control, noop(false) will 'reset' the default inhereted noop value

 ## License